brevzin/cpp_proposals/2996_reflection/reflection.md

 Two translation units including `cls.h` can generate different definitions of `Cls::odr_violator()` based on whether an odd or even number of declarations have been imported from `std`.
 Branching on the members of a namespace is dangerous because namespaces may be redeclared and reopened: the set of contained declarations can differ between program points.

-The creative programmer will find no difficulty coming up with other predicates which would be similarly dangerous if substituted into the same `if constexpr` condition: for instance, given a branch on `is_complete_type(^T)`, if one translation unit `#include`s a forward declaration of `T`, another `#include`s a complete definition of `T`, and they both afterwards `#include "cls.h"`, the result will be an ODR violation.
+The creative programmer will find no difficulty coming up with other predicates which would be similarly dangerous if substituted into the same `if constexpr` condition: for instance, given a branch on `is_complete_type(^^T)`, if one translation unit `#include`s a forward declaration of `T`, another `#include`s a complete definition of `T`, and they both afterwards `#include "cls.h"`, the result will be an ODR violation.

 Additional papers are already in flight proposing additional metafunctions that pose similar dangers.
 For instance, [@P3096R1] proposes the `parameters_of` metafunction.
 This feature is important for generating language bindings (e.g., Python, JavaScript), but since parameter names can differ between declarations, it would be dangerous for a member function defined in a header file to branch on the name of a parameter.